15. Cooperative coroutines

 where aCoroutineObj must be an expression that evaluates to a reference to the coroutine object that executes the statement.

-Execution may later be resumed by execution of a call statement:
+Execution may later be resumed by execution of a resume statement:

 where aCoroutineObj must be an expression that evaluates to a reference to a coroutine object.

-A sketch of using suspend and call is shown in the following example:
+A sketch of using suspend and resume is shown in the following example:

 coroutineSketch: obj